 The classic Victoria Sponge is simple and wonderful.
 Light sponge, sweet jam and silky whipped cream; it’s always a crowd pleaser.
 The traditional method of equal weights of butter, sugar, eggs and flour always works, so the only tweak in my version is that I add a little bit of cornflour into the mix - which creates an extra tender cake.
-And then this is dressed up as a triple layer cake with both blueberry and strawberry jam, plus a very British lion atop a mountain of fresh fruit; all elements that get this bake ready for a proper Jubilee street party celebration!
+And then this is dressed up as a triple layer cake with both blueberry and strawberry jam, plus a very British lion atop a mountain of fresh fruit; all elements that get this bake ready for a proper Coronation street party celebration!

 Tips to ensure this cake is extra tender, light and delicious: Make sure you cream the butter and sugar for a long time, beat well after adding each egg, don’t overmix after adding the flour, don’t overbake, and use soaked cake strips (this makes a really big difference and is easy to do).